dumheter/flight-sim-mfd-hid/arduino/readme.md

 ## ArduinoJoystickLibrary
 To utilize the Atmega32u4, I use the [ArduinoJoystickLibrary](https://github.com/MHeironimus/ArduinoJoystickLibrary).
 The zip can also be found in this folder.

+## FlightSimMfd
+This is a modified version of spark fun's hardware package.
+I've changed the usb package name from "SparkFun Pro Micro" to "MFD".
+Quoting from [source](https://github.com/MHeironimus/ArduinoJoystickLibrary/issues/14): "If your device, is the first device connected to this computer with that vid / pid combination, it will be displayed with your usb_product name.".

+Install in "C:\Users\<COMPUTERNAME>\AppData\Local\Arduino15\packages".

 ## Tips
 You can use `joy.cpl` to get the pre-installed windows joystick tester program, to see your code in action.